KasparEtter/ef1p/pages/email/email.md

 DKIM signatures are typically verified by incoming mail servers, which record the result in the [`Authentication-Results` header field](#authentication-results-header-field) for later use.
-While the mail client of the recipient could verify DKIM signatures as well, it would have to record the result before the signature expires.
+While the mail client of the recipient could verify DKIM signatures as well, it would have to record the result before the public key expires.
 Since emails are usually synchronized to new mail clients via [IMAP](#internet-message-access-protocol), the DKIM-verifying mail client would have to replace the messages in the user's remote mailbox for archiving.
 As noted [earlier](#confidentiality-and-integrity), Gmail displays the domain which signed a message.